 - 1 small or 1 large tin coconut milk depending on your desired consistency

 - Handful of fresh coriander

 - Pinch of paprika

 - Olive spread

 1. Preheat the oven to 230°C/Fan 210°C/Gas mark 8.
 Line a baking tray with foil.

 3. Drizzle olive oil on to the lined tray and then add garlic cloves and cauliflower.
 Now add more olive oil on top of the vegetables and a sprinkle of salt.
 Roast until lightly charred.

 4. Meanwhile, in a soup pot sauté onion and carrot.
 Then add the vegetable stock, cumin, coriander and liquid gold.

-7. Pour in to a dish.
+7. Serve in a dish.
 I decided to garnish with fresh coriander and paprika!
-I also served alongside a French baguette with olive spread.
+I also accompanied with a French baguette with olive spread.